 Tich’s brother gets another round in and confides in me “he’s always like this after a few – I don’t know why he doesn’t leave the group.”

 But D. Carl Harper is not about to leave the group – he likes playing drums and drinking beer far too much to jeopardise his cosy lifestyle for a principle he considers relatively unimportant.
 Nevertheless, his comments are obviously based on truth and some other allegations he made about the others suggest not only a degree of jealousy on his part, but also possible some dubious deception from Jez.

 However, a week afterwards Jez phones me at home and apologises for the band’s apparent reticent attitude – “We feel as though we should do the interview all over again.”

 I politely decline the offer, saying this feature should represent what actually occurred, not some perfect meeting that we all might prefer.
 And anyway, this indecision, those doubts, that veiled arrogance, are all part of Girls At Our Best!, a group so exciting and vital that arguments and misunderstandings are a natural – almost essential – part of their development.

 The magical healing powers of Girls At Our Best! as so wondrous, their singles so uplifting, that music so emotional… the best part of breaking up is when you’re making up!

-This interview would have been around the time that the band were recording or had just finished recording Pleasure.
-Which could explain Tich’s non-appearance on several tracks and his tetchiness!
+This interview would have been around the time that the band were halfway through recording Pleasure and Tich did not appear on several tracks… which could explain his mood!